 How to avoid them: Educate employees on best practices for engaging online.
 That includes using strong passwords, avoiding suspicious-looking links and not sharing sensitive information over email.

 4. Data breach by employee negligence: 14% of claims

 What it is: Human error leads to a data breach, such as mistakenly sending data to the wrong person or misplacing a laptop or other device containing sensitive information.

 How to avoid it: Again, education is key.
 Train employees on best practices and make them aware of how mistakes can lead to serious consequences.

 Cyber insurance protects businesses from financial loss after an incident.
 But, the benefits directly impact customers, too.

 If a data breach occurs, cyber insurance will help you notify customers of the incident – a legal requirement in several states.
 It can also cover credit monitoring services to customers impacted by a breach.

 Additionally, customers can be confident that their personal and payment information is secure.

-Learn more about what they cover and how your business can benefit from this type of policy by contacting an insurance agent at Bank Midwest.
+To help you determine what insurance coverage your business needs and how your business can benefit from this type of policy contact an experienced insurance agent at Bank Midwest.